apache/mynewt-site/docs/os/tutorials/rbnano2.md

 You should see a blue LED on the board blink!

 Note: If the LED does not blink, try resetting your board.

-### Conclusion

-You have created, setup, compiled, loaded, and ran your first mynewt application for a RedBear Nano 2 board.

-We have more fun tutorials for you to get your hands dirty.
-Be bold and work on the OS with tutorials on [writing a test suite](unit_test.md) or try enabling additional functionality such as [remote comms](project-target-slinky.md) or [Bluetooth Low Energy](bletiny_project.md) on your current board.

-If you see anything missing or want to send us feedback, please do so by signing up for appropriate mailing lists on our [Community Page](../../community.md).

-Keep on hacking and blinking!